kolomied/cdk-sqlserver-seeder/README.md

             // all other properties removed for clarity });

-        const seeder = new SqlSeederSecret(this, "SqlSeederSecret", {
+        const seeder = new SqlServerSeeder(this, "SqlSeeder", {
             database: sqlServer,
             port: 1433,
             vpc: vpc,